rehierl/abstract-properties/14-x-properties/_remarks.md

 - all properties seem to be restricted to induced subtrees
 - as if we did forget about the unrestricted case
 - almost - see headings

+# meta / later

+sections
+- if a node is within the scope of a section, then that node and all of its descendants count towards that section
+- all included exor none at all
+- easy to implement
+- howto provide proof ?!?